 The team then used a suite of materials analysis techniques, including electron and helium ion microscopy to study the surface morphology of the silicon, secondary ion mass spectrometry, nuclear reaction analysis, and channeling Rutherford backscattering to measure the atomic composition and depth profile in the samples, as well as low-temperature photoluminescence to observe the optical properties of the color centers.

-The work demonstrates a novel and effective method of “laser-ion doping” of materials and for creating color centers using ion pulses from a laser accelerator for direct local defect engineering and high-flux doping of semiconductors like silicon.
-He says these color centers in silicon “can allow for the strong coupling of a single electron spin and a single photon and could pave the way for the development of spin-photon qubits for applications in quantum computing, communications, sensing, and imaging technologies.”
+The work demonstrates a novel and effective method of “laser-ion doping” of materials and creating color centers using ion pulses from a laser accelerator for direct local defect engineering and high-flux doping of semiconductors like silicon.
+He says these color centers in silicon “can allow for the strong coupling of a single electron spin and a single photon and could pave the way for developing spin-photon qubits for applications in quantum computing, communications, sensing, and imaging technologies.”

 He added that the collaboration with Boubacar Kanté, Associate Professor of Electrical Engineering and Computer Sciences at the University of California, Berkeley, and Liang Tan, a Staff Scientist from the Molecular Foundry at Berkeley Lab, “enabled us to address critical aspects of color center theory, synthesis, and characterization, and was essential to completing the study.”